deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

          same simulation.
 This option is generally useful to set only when coping with a crashed simulation where files were lost.

+.. mdp:: mts

+   .. mdp-value:: no

+      Evaluate all forces at every integration step

+   .. mdp-value:: yes

+      Use multiple timing stepping to evaluate some forces, as specified by by :mdp:`mts-scheme` every :mdp:`mts-factor` integration steps

+.. mdp:: mts-scheme

+   .. mdp-value:: pme-nonbonded-pair-dihedral
+      compute the PME-mesh, non-bonded, bonded pair and dihedral forces every :mdp:`mts-factor` integration steps

+   .. mdp-value:: pme
+      compute the PME-mesh forces every :mdp:`mts-factor` integration steps

+.. mdp:: mts-factor

+      (2) [steps]
+      frequency for computing the slow forces in the multiple time stepping scheme

 .. mdp:: comm-mode

    .. mdp-value:: Linear